daily-co/pipecat-cloud-images/pipecat-starters/telnyx/README.md

 )
 ```

-## Twilio Setup
+## Telnyx Setup

-To connect this agent to Twilio:
+To connect this agent to Telnyx:

-1. [Purchase a number from Twilio](https://help.twilio.com/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console), if you haven't already
+1. [Purchase a number from Telnyx](https://telnyx.com/resources/purchase-a-phone-number-with-telnyx), if you haven't already

 2. Collect your Pipecat Cloud organization name: